junxit/us-congress-bills-112/metadata.md

 - 2011-01-25 — Introduced in Senate
 - 2011-01-25 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S144-146)
 - 2011-01-25 — Sponsor introductory remarks on measure.
 (CR S143-144)
+- 2011-07-21 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2011-07-22 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2011-07-22 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2011-07-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 110.